Specialty Courts

 Specialty Court Alumni Association

 The Kentucky Specialty Court Alumni Association's mission is to support and promote healthy, sober lifestyles through a compassionate and proactive community, encouraging participants and graduates of specialty courts toward positive change and sustained recovery.
-The SPC Alumni Association operates autonomously and is not a fuction of the KCOJ.
+The SPC Alumni Association operates autonomously and is not a function of the KCOJ.

 The alumni association provides a network of support for graduates offering continuous encouragement, resources, and meaningful involvement opportunities.
 They aim to support specialty court participants in mental health court, veterans treatment court, and drug court programs through mentorship opportunities and volunteer support to enhance success and improve quality of life.
 Through these efforts, the alumni association strengthens public health, social cohesion, and economic reintegration, benefiting individuals, their families, and communities across Kentucky.